jerodgoode/vLLM-Mistral7b-Demo/README.md

 </pre>
 - Python copies its interpreter and standard libraries into a new isolated folder (vllm-env/)
 - It updates the shell’s $PATH so that when you type python or pip, it points to the copies inside vllm-env/, not your system ones.
-- Because the environment is active, you’re upgrading pip inside the venv only.
-This ensures you have the latest installer before you start adding packages like vllm or torch
+- Upgrades pip inside the venv to ensure the latest installer before adding packages.

-### 2. Install PyTorch
+### 2.2 - Install PyTorch
 <pre>
   pip install "vllm[torch]"
 </pre>
 - pip checks for the latest release of vllm and installs PyTorch
 - Everything gets installed into the virtual environment vllm-env

-### 3. Verify Setup
+### 2.3 - Verify Setup
 Switch to the python shell.
 <pre>
   python